 International data transfers

 We may transfer and store the data we collect from you to organisations outside the European Economic Area (‘EEA’).
-When we do this, we make sure that your data is protected and that:
+When we do this, we make sure that your data is secure, protected and that:

 the European Commission says the country or organisation has adequate data protection laws in place, or